jansmolders86/mediacenterjs/README.md

 - Music is now seekable!
 - Added settings as an 'app' instead of a seperate link to improve keyboard accessibility.
 - Fixed undefined error when playing music

-__version 0.018(No longer dependent on nodemon)__

-- Added 404 handling
-- No longer dependent on nodemon to restart server on configfile change
-- Fixed several small bugs
-- Updated all the modules to the latest version (This has introduced a non fatal error comming from JADE.
-I'm still looking for the cause though)

-__version 0.017 (JSON based routing)__

-- Routes are defined in json objects.
- The default routes are stored in the configuration folder.
- An app specific route can be added in the root of the app folder.
- This way it's a lot easier to extend the routing.
-See documentation below.
-- Fixed bug preventing movie cache to be written

 Why use it (once it is ready)?
 ===========